Synthetixio/synthetix-docs/content/contracts/source/contracts/BinaryOptionMarketFactory.md

 a factory contract allows the manager and the markets to be upgraded independently of one another.

+??? example "Related Contracts"

+    - [`BinaryOptionMarketManager`](BinaryOptionMarketManager.md): The manager is the only contract permitted to create contracts from the factory.
+    - [`BinaryOptionMarket`](BinaryOptionMarket.md): The factory creates market instances with the provided parameters.
+    - [`AddressResolver`](AddressResolver.md): The factory uses the address resolver to retrieve the address of its manager, so if the manager is upgraded, this factory must be synchronised.

 **Source:** [contracts/BinaryOptionMarketFactory.sol](https://github.com/Synthetixio/synthetix/tree/v2.24.0/contracts/BinaryOptionMarketFactory.sol)

 ## Architecture